Bulgarian Land Forces: Early years

 The Bulgarian unification of 1885 made Bulgaria the largest Balkan state in terms of territory, which immediately sparked dissent in Serbia and Greece, which demanded territorial compensations.
 While the agitation of the Greek side calmed down, Serbia – backed by Austria-Hungary – launched a military campaign against Bulgaria.
 The Serbs, expecting a quick end to the war, suffered losses and were pushed back by Bulgarian troops who did not have higher-ranking officers than captains at the time.
-Owing to its militaristic policy at the time, Bulgaria was labelled as a "Balkan Prussia".
+Owing to its militaristic policy at the time, Bulgaria was labelled as "the Balkan Prussia".

 In the early 1900s instability in the Balkans continued, as the collapse of the Ottoman Empire progressed.
 After an anti-Ottoman rebellion in Macedonia and an Ottoman defeat in the Italo-Turkish War, Bulgaria, Greece, Serbia and Montenegro settled their differences and formed a coalition against the Ottoman Empire, known as the Balkan League.
 In late September 1912, both the League and the Ottoman Empire mobilised their armies.
 Montenegro was the first to declare war, on 25 September.
 The other three states, after issuing an impossible ultimatum to the Sublime Porte on 13 October, declared war on 17 October.
 Bulgaria was militarily the most powerful of the four states, with a large, well-trained and well-equipped army.
 The peacetime force of 60,000 men was expanded during the war to 370,000 (more than half of the League's total of 700,000 troops), with almost 600,000 men mobilised in total, out of a population of 4,300,000.
 The field army counted for 9 infantry divisions, 1 cavalry division and 1,116 artillery units.
 Bulgarian troops marked a decisive victory at Kirk Kilisse and captured Adrianople after a prolonged siege.
 A British war correspondent of the era compared the determination of Bulgarian troops to kill their enemy with that of the Japanese and the Gurkhas.

 The Second Balkan War began shortly after the end of the first one.
 A dispute between Bulgaria, Serbia and Greece over the division of Macedonia prompted the Bulgarian leadership to attack its neighbours.
 Bulgarian troops were still exhausted by the first war, and the majority of Bulgaria's forces were deployed along the Ottoman border.
 During the war, Bulgaria fought against all its neighbours, including Romania, which did not participate in the first war.
 The 500,000-man Bulgarian army faced a total of 1,250,000 enemy troops from all sides.
 Supply and coordination problems and the overwhelming numbers of the attackers brought about an end to the war in less than two months.